myrne/jumpstart-black-coffee/readme.md

-# black-coffee: Plain CoffeeScript NPM Module boilerplate
+# black-coffee: Jumpstart template for a plain CoffeeScript npm module